renjing33/PEZy-Miner/README.md

 ```

-Look up how to display a spreadsheet, and then add the first 5 lines of our homologous dataset here.
+TODO: Look up how to display a spreadsheet, and then add the first 5 lines of our homologous dataset here.

 ```